 Your premises approval letter will show the type of goods that can be received in duty suspension.
 Unless you hold a special payment approval, you cannot receive and store excise duty-suspended goods intended for sale to non-entitled passengers (travelling to UK or EU destinations).
 You must receive these goods into your export shop excise duty-paid.

 Notice 197 details our requirements for receiving duty paid and duty suspended goods into your warehouse.

 If you store or intend to store tobacco products you must read Notice 476 Tobacco products duty and Notice 196, and ensure that your warehouse approval includes tobacco products.

-You can only receive UK duty-paid tobacco products bearing a fiscal mark for retail sale to passengers travelling to EU or UK destinations.
-Tobacco products bearing fiscal marks cannot be exported to a non-EU country since the fiscal mark must be obliterated or destroyed before the goods are exported.
+You can only receive UK duty-paid tobacco products bearing a fiscal mark for retail sale to passengers travelling to UK or EU destinations.
+Tobacco products bearing fiscal marks cannot be exported to a non-UK and non-EU country since the fiscal mark must be obliterated or destroyed before the goods are exported.
 You will find more information about this in Notice 476 Tobacco Products Duty.

 5. Sales of goods from an export shop

 5.1 Who can buy my excise goods?